rockettheme/docs/Docs/grav/themes/topaz/particle_image.md

     - [Main Options](#main-options)
     - [Item Options](#item-options)

->> Note: You will need the [RokBox](http://www.rockettheme.com/grav/plugins/rokbox) plugin installed and active to take advantage of the click-to-view feature.

 ## Layout

 In Topaz, the **Image Grid** particle is a beautiful way to display image.
 It has a sleek, simple layout.
 Clicking on an image brings up a popup with the full-size image and a simple left-right navigation.